Lithium: lithium chloride

 - lithium(I) chloride

-The lithium in lithium chloride formally is in the oxidation state 1.
+The oxidation number of lithium in lithium chloride is 1.

 - Hill system formula: Cl1Li1

 - Colour: white

 - Boiling point: 1360°C; 1383°C